attila-fazekas/kolibrium/api/README.md

 ### Custom HTTP client

-By default, the generated test harness uses `defaultHttpClient` which is pre-configured with JSON content negotiation, logging, and timeouts.
+By default, the generated test harness uses the `httpClient` from your `ApiSpec`, which defaults to `defaultHttpClient` — a pre-configured client with JSON content negotiation, logging, and timeouts.
 You can customize the HTTP client by overriding `httpClient`:

 ```kotlin
 import dev.kolibrium.api.core.ApiSpec